 Tuition refunds are given only during the initial two weeks of class.
 During the first week, you are eligible for a 100% refund: during the second week 40% refund.

 Tuition refunds are given only during the first seven weekdays after class begins.
-You are eligible for a 100% refund during the first four days and after class begin, and for a 40% refund during the next three days.
+You are eligible for a 100% refund during the first four days after class begins, and for a 40% refund during the next three days.

-After class begins, no refunds are given in courses of fewer than six week durations.
+After class begins, no refunds are given in a course of fewer than six week duration.
 You are eligible for a 100% refund for withdrawal before a class begins.

-*Students enrolled in off-campus programs should refer to the program handbook.
+*Students enrolled in off-campus programs should refer to the specific program handbook.

 back to top